-Curriculum is integrated so that students at all levels of the Grammar School are able to make connections across multiple subjects.
-Central to this approach is Donum Dei’s biblical worldview, which places Jesus at the center of all we do and teach.
+Curriculum is integrated so that students are able to make connections across multiple subjects.
+Central to this approach is our biblical worldview, which places Jesus at the center of all we do and teach.
 As such, the curriculum weaves the Bible across subjects to make it a cohesive study.
 To that end, students study the Bible, but not in isolation.
 As such, a student studying the early books of the Bible, for example, also studies ancient history, the science of machines and catapults, and the geography of the Middle East.
 Early on, students learn factual information in the subjects of Bible, grammar, Latin, mathematics, history, geography, science, and timeline.
 This memory work serves as the foundational building blocks for their further education in the Logic and Rhetoric Schools.
 These skills of the Grammar stage, moreover, are complemented by students’ development in reading, writing, spelling, and mathematics

 Our teachers help young students commit to memory the things that will shape their souls and form the foundation of their later learning experiences.
 Students are engaged in multi-sensory classroom learning activities that foster human creativity and connection in the form of theater, art history, and geography mapping, to name a few.